United Nations Security Council Resolution 671

-United Nations Security Council resolution 671, adopted unanimously on 27 September 1990, after recalling resolutions 598 (1987), 619 (1988), 631 (1989), 642 (1989) and 651 (1990), and having considered a report by the Secretary-General Javier Pérez de Cuéllar on the United Nations Iran–Iraq Military Observer Group, the Council decided:
+United Nations Security Council resolution 671 was adopted unanimously on 27 September 1990.
+Recalling resolutions 598 (1987), 619 (1988), 631 (1989), 642 (1989) and 651 (1990), and having considered a report by the Secretary-General Javier Pérez de Cuéllar on the United Nations Iran–Iraq Military Observer Group, the Security Council decided:

 (a) to renew the mandate of the United Nations Iran–Iraq Military Observer Group for another two months until 30 November 1990;

 (b) to request the Secretary-General, after discussions with both parties, to report on the future of the Observer Group with his recommendations during November.